 Fly fishermen and women from around the world travel to southwest Montana for its exceptional fishing opportunities.
 Fishing options are endless, but we offer a popular combination to our fishing guests that include floating and wading.
-Our goal is to provide professional expertise on all of our waters, always keeping in mind that you make the decisions on the type of fly fishing that you prefer.
+The goal at Gallatin River Lodge is to provide professional expertise on all of our waters, always keeping in mind that you make the decisions on the type of fly fishing that you prefer.
 Venturing onto the river with an experienced fly fishing guide is key to an enjoyable and successful fishing trip.
-Our top-notch Bozeman fly fishing guides help ensure that your fly fishing adventure is everything you expect... and much more.
+Our top-notch fly fishing guides help ensure that your fly fishing adventure is everything you expect... and much more.

-The Gallatin River is just a short 10 minute walk outside the door of the Lodge, just across our hay meadows.
+The Gallatin River is just a short 10 minute walk outside the door of the Montana fly fishing lodge, just across our hay meadows.
 The Gallatin flows over 90 miles with hundreds of small creeks adding to its flow.
 It heads from springs in Yellowstone Park and flows to Three Forks--the birthplace of the Missouri River.
 The three reaches are the Meadow, Canyon and Valley.

 The Meadow stretch extends approximately 30 miles from Yellowstone Park to Big Sky.
 Riffles, runs, and pocket water characterize the Gallatin here.
 Rainbow, Brown, Cutthroat and Cuttbow hybrids inhabit this area.